musoniusr/DhammaratoDhamma/_posts/2024-08-14-easy-right-effort-aurélien-1-08-14-24.md

 **Speaker B:** So we've been raised thinking that we need permission from someone else to be okay, like God, our parents.
 When in reality is we can give that permission ourselves.

 **Dhammarato:** Yes, we need permission.
-And that is in fact one of the ways of saying it is that there are three kinds of doub.
+And that is in fact one of the ways of saying it is that there are three kinds of doubt.
 And the first doubt is who can I get to help me out of the mess that I'm in?
 And sometimes it takes a long time.
 People can be practicing, even practicing Buddhism, but not practicing correctly because they still don't understand.
 They think that the guru, the teacher, someone is going to help them if they can only show off enough to prove that they're a good student and then they'll get blessed.
 They'll be told, oh, you're a good boy and you know this and you know that and then they'll feel good.
 Yeah, we're wanting validation.
 Why?
 Because we don't know how to give it to ourselves.
-And the reason for that is because we never been around anybody who knows how to Teach one to validate themselves, or better still, to figure out that we don't even need validation.
+And the reason for that is because we never been around anybody who knows how to teach one to validate themselves, or better still, to figure out that we don't even need validation.
 What we really need is reality.

 **Speaker B:** Yeah.
 This very moment is all we need.

 **Dhammarato:** The need for validation is not real.
 The need for love, looking for love in all the wrong places is because we've been taught that we need to be loved and we don't need to be loved.
 You're already okay without being loved.

 **Speaker B:** You're alive now.
 You're breathing, you're fine.
-And I hear you saying a lot.
-If you're not breathing, even better, you don't worries anymore.
+And I hear you saying a lot, "If you're not breathing, even better, you don't worries anymore." (laughs)

-**Dhammarato:** Exactly.
-So.
+**Dhammarato:** Exactly so.
 Because all the worries that are created are created by people who are breathing.
-And so this is the way of recognizing that the second Noble truth actually has a profound point to it, and that is that nobody's going to help you.
+And so this is the way of recognizing that the second Noble truth actually has a profound point to it, and that is that *nobody's going to help you*.
 Now, if a kid goes to a piano teacher after he's been practicing for a week, the piano teacher can hear his practice.

 **Speaker B:** Yeah.